 Google Pixel 4a Price & release date

 Though compatible with nearly any network, the Pixel 4a can be bought directly from Verizon, along with the unlocked model sold through most retailers.
-It's worth noting that while there's no official "Pixel 4a XL" variant, the upcoming Pixel 4a 5G features a larger display, a secondary ultra-wide camera, 5G network support, and slightly improved specs for $499.
+It's worth noting that while there's no official "Pixel 4a XL" variant, the Pixel 4a 5G features a larger display, a secondary ultra-wide camera, 5G network support, and slightly improved specs for $499.

 Google Pixel 4a Hardware, display, features and specs